HousamKak/trace/README.md

 > We are all drown to stories, and historical ones are the most appealing.
 But history is not accessable easily to people and a tourist guide is needed at any historical site.
 Our ancestors left us a lot of stories to consume, and likewise, we can leave our own onsite.
 Both our ancestor's history and our attendance on a geographical spot is a trace that shall never vanishes, and this app tries to make this a reality.
 >
 > This application will allow you to discover historical sites by finding close chests in the area you are located or visit.
 It will also allow you to leave traces behind.
-Those traces could be text, music, images, and videos.
-People who pass by the geographical location of the left trace will be able to check what you have left behihd.
+Those traces could be text, music, images, or videos.
+People who pass by the geographical location of the left trace will be able to check what you have left behind.

 ### User Stories
 - As a user, I want to browsse ablums, so that I can find quick links